1948 Giro d'Italia: Aftermath

 The Italian cycling federation gave Coppi a suspension of one month because he refused to finish the Giro.
 After being caught cheating, Magni was the subject of the tifosi's animosity, he was frequently booed and writing on the road included the phrase Abbasso Magni (Down with Magni).
 After winning the final stage into Milan's Vignorelli Velodrome, the crowd's behavior (whistles, boos, and anti–Magni banners) reduced him to tears.
-The Communist Mayor of Prato sent Magni a telegram congratulating him on the victory, stating that his victory brough "honor to [their] city."
+The Communist Mayor of Prato sent Magni a telegram congratulating him on the victory, stating that his victory brought "honor to [their] city."
 Later in his life, Magni said that the telegram pleased him greatly.